testsigmahq/testsigma-docs/src/pages/docs/test-data/create-data-profiles.md

 You can now also create Data-Driven Step Groups to use powerful iterative and reusable components inside a test case.
 [Click Here](https://testsigma.com/docs/test-cases/step-types/step-group/#create-a-data-driven-step-group) to understand how

+---
+##**Additional Actions Possible on Test Data Set Name**

+When a test data profile is associated with a test case.
+The test data set name associated with the test data profile can be stored into a variable for later use as well.